An adult brain tumor is a disease in which abnormal cells form in the tissues of the brain.

 Sensory nerves.
 These nerves relay information from your skin and muscles back to your spinal cord and brain.
 The information is then processed to let you feel pain and other sensations.

-Nerve pain and nerve damage can be mild.
-But, because nerves are essential to all you do, nerve pain and damage can seriously affect your quality of life.
+Because nerves are essential to all you do, nerve pain and damage can seriously affect your quality of life.

 What Are the Symptoms of Nerve Pain and Nerve Damage?